 Pre-Employment Credit Checks: What are They and What's On Them?

 Getting a better paying job can be a good step towards improving your credit score.
-With more money, you’ll have a better chance of paying off your debt and keeping up with your bills going forward.
+With more money, you’ll have a better chance of paying off your debt and keeping up with your bills.
 But could a pre-employment credit check when you have poor credit hurt your chances of getting a new job in the first place?

 For that matter, can potential employers even see your credit score?
 And will they use it as a factor when considering whether or not to offer you the job?
 We spoke to the experts to find out the answers to this pressing job interview inquiry.